aurora-is-near/doc.aurora.dev/blog/getting-started-with-aurora.md

 ### Connection with Ethereum

 Aurora uses AuroraEth as the payment currency for transactions.
 AuroraEth is essentially the same as Ether but operates within the Aurora network.
-You will notice that it is named just ETH everywhere: in Metamask, Explorer, etc., so there is no difference actually for the users and devs.
+You will notice that it is named just ETH everywhere: in MetaMask, Explorer, etc., so there is no difference actually for the users and devs.

 Contracts in Aurora are written in Solidity and have the same structure and syntax as Ethereum contracts.
 The addressing system is also the same.
 Consequently, you can use tools such as MetaMask, Hardhat, and other applications to interact with Aurora.
 The general idea is that contracts developed for Ethereum can be easily transferred to Aurora, providing a seamless user experience and minimizing the need for modifications.

 ### Connection with Near